agubelu/Advent-of-Code-2022/README.md

-# Advent of Code project template
+# Advent of Code 2022
-A Rust template for Advent of Code that I made to easily run any day or combination of days and measure the execution time.

-Each day has a `solve()` function that returns a pair of `Solution`.
-The type `Solution` is an enum that can contain any integer or a string.
+My solutions for this year's [Advent of Code](https://adventofcode.com/2022/).

 To run: `cargo run --release [days...]`